DuyVo080303/Planting-Optimisation-Tool/gis/docs/README.md

 Returns the 5-year (2020 - 2024) average land surface temperature (°C) at a given point in Timor-Leste from PO's Dataset.

 **get_ph()**
-Returns the soil pH value at a given point, based on a soil pH polygon layer from PO's Datasetư
+Returns the soil pH value at a given point, based on a soil pH polygon layer from PO's Dataset.

 **get_elevation()**
 Returns the elevation (m) at a given point, from a DEM provided by the PO.